 Examples of specific study items

-– Adaptive antennas and RFUs: Programmable multiband antennas and RFUs are expected to satisfy the requirement for several frequency bands in the future development of IMT-2000 and systems beyond IMT-2000.
+– Adaptive antennas and RFUs: Programmable multiband antennas and RFUs are expected to satisfy the requirement for several frequency bands in the future development of IMT systems.
 The technical specification of transmission power, spurious emissions, sensitivity etc. need further study as well.

 – Tuneable filters with steep attenuation characteristics: To study the challenge of achieving a very steep attenuation characteristic for the filters in the RFU, especially, in the duplexer for separating the transmit and receive signals.